Dubrovnik shoulder season: why May, June, and September are the sweet spot

 By mid-to-late June, prices are approaching summer levels and the feel shifts toward peak season.
 If your budget allows, early June is the optimal point: good sea temperatures, warm weather, city not yet at maximum tourist density.

 One thing June offers that May doesn’t: the sea is reliably swimmable for most visitors from mid-June onward.
-If beach time is central to your trip, June is preferable to May.
+If beach time is central to your trip, June is preferable to May, and the best beaches in Dubrovnik guide is worth reading before you pick a base.

 September: the connoisseur’s choice